Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 paragraph4: "<p>This next page acts as an editorial page for the content page, and it\r

-  \  is here that the content web page URL is stored.</p>"
+  \  is here that the content page URL is stored.</p>"
 image4: /images/editorialPage.png
 imageAlt4: Editorial page
 caption4: Editorial page, note you can see the true page URL